openfun/ralph/docs/contribute.md

 To initiate a Pull Request (PR), head to Ralph project's GitHub repository and click on <kbd>New Pull Request</kbd>.

-Set your branch as the source and Ralph project's `master` branch as the target.
+Set your branch as the source and Ralph project's `main` branch as the target.

 Provide a clear title for your PR and make use of the provided PR body template to document the changes made by your PR.
 This helps streamline the review process and maintain a well-documented project history.